pantor/ruckig/README.md

 std::optional<Vector> min_velocity; // If not given, the negative maximum velocity will be used. std::optional<Vector> min_acceleration; // If not given, the negative maximum acceleration will be used.

-Synchronization synchronization; // Synchronization behavior of multiple DoFs std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
+Interface interface; // Default is the regular position interface Synchronization synchronization; // Synchronization behavior of multiple DoFs std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;